 Sure enough, right off of railroad property, a tent was set up where you get coffee chili and soup.
 In front of the tent was a bulletin board listing time of arrival and departure of all the freight trains in and out of Sacramento.

 I was a high school drop out.
 However I went to work for Rheem Mfg.
-Co. and made it to the so called ivory tower.
-I had an office on the 2lst floor of the General Electric Bldg. at 5lst. and Lexington Ave in N.Y.
-I retired in 1971 after 3l years.
+Co. and made it to the so-called ivory tower.
+I had an office on the twenty-first floor of the General Electric Building on Lexington Ave in New York.
+I retired in 1971 after thirty-one years.
 I lost my lovely wife from a stroke after a very happy marriage of 57 years and 7 months.

 19, summer 1934